Services for Math/Physics/Astronomy Graduate Students Offered by the MPA Library

 Interlibrary Loan If you need a book or journal article that neither Penn nor any of its Borrow Direct or EZBorrow partners owns, the Library's Interlibrary Loan department will be happy to help you obtain it in a timely fashion.

 - Purchase Requests If the Math/Physics/Astronomy Library lacks a critical text or reference item in your area of research, we will consider purchasing it for our collection.
 Contact Lauren Gala(215) 746-0228, firstname.lastname@example.org with purchase requests.

 Need Further Assistance?

 One-on-one personalized research consultations/orientations are available to you in your office, at the library, or over the phone or by e-mail.
-Contact Lauren Gala, Science Librarian - Math/Physics/Astronomy Library at (215) 746-0228, firstname.lastname@example.org to set up an appointment.YOUR INPUT IS WELCOMED!
+Contact Lauren Gala, Science and Digital Initiatives Librarian - Math/Physics/Astronomy Library at (215) 746-0228, email@example.com to set up an appointment.YOUR INPUT IS WELCOME!
 For more information or to suggest any new services or resources, please contact:

 Phone: (215) 746-0228